Joshua Chamberlain: Early life and education

 Chamberlain was born in Brewer, Maine, the son of Sarah Dupee (née Brastow) and Joshua Chamberlain, on September 8, 1828.
-Chamberlain was of English ancestry and could trace his family line back to twelfth-century England, during the reign of King Stephen.
+Chamberlain was of English ancestry and his family could be traced back to twelfth-century England, during the reign of King Stephen.
 Chamberlain's great-grandfather Ebenezer, was a New Hampshire soldier in the French and Indian War, and the American Revolutionary War.
-Chamberlain's grandfather Joshua, was a ship builder, and colonel during the War of 1812, before moving his family to a Brewer farm in 1817.
-Chamberlain's father Joshua served as a lieutenant-colonel in the Aroostook War.
+Chamberlain's grandfather, Joshua, was a ship builder and colonel during the War of 1812, notably involved at the Battle of Hampden, before moving his family to a Brewer farm in 1817.
+Chamberlain's father Joshua served as a lieutenant colonel in the Aroostook War.

 Chamberlain was the first of five children.
 His father named him after James Lawrence, and favored a military career for his son, while Chamberlain's mother wanted him to become a minister.
 Chamberlain became a member of the Congregational Church in Brewer in the mid-1840s, and attended Major Whiting's military academy in Ellsworth.
 Chamberlain then taught himself Greek so he could be admitted to Bowdoin College in 1848.
 At college, Chamberlain was a member of the Peucinian Society, Phi Beta Kappa, and the Alpha Delta Phi fraternity.
 He taught Sunday school in Brunswick during his freshman and sophomore years, and led the choir at the Congregational Church-First Parish Church during his Junior and Senior years.
 Chamberlain graduated in 1852, then entered the Bangor Theological Seminary for three years of study.
-Besides studying in Latin and German, Chamberlain eventually mastered French, Arabic, Hebrew and Syriac.
+He remained a Calvinist and a conservative Congregationalist throughout his life.
+Besides studying Latin, German, history and grammar, Chamberlain mastered French, Arabic, Hebrew and Syriac.

-On 7 December 1855, Chamberlain married Fanny Adams, cousin and adopted daughter of a local clergyman.
-Their first child was a girl named Grace Dupee, born on 16 October 1856.
-Their son Harold Wylls was born on 10 October 1858.
+On December 7, 1855, Chamberlain married Fanny Adams, cousin and adopted daughter of a local clergyman.
+Their first child was a girl named Grace Dupee, born on October 16, 1856.
+Their son Harold Wylls was born on October 10, 1858.
 A second and fourth child died early.
 In the fall of 1855, Chamberlain returned to Bowdoin, and began a career in education, first as an instructor in logic and natural theology, then as professor of rhetoric and oratory.
 He eventually went on to teach every subject in the curriculum with the exception of science and mathematics.
 In 1861 he was appointed professor of modern languages, which he held until 1865.